Yemen Humanitarian Crisis

 • 24,3 million people are in urgent need of food and water

-• 12.4 million children are in need of humanitarian assistance
+• 12.4 million children need humanitarian assistance

 • 2.3 million Yemeni children are facing starvation